interchainio/funding/README.md

 # Interchain Foundation Funding

-The Interchain Foundation (ICF) has a broad mandate to promote and develop open-source decentralized software.
+The Interchain Foundation (ICF) has a broad mandate to promote and develop open-source decentralized networks.
 This repository contains non-exhaustive lists of topics that fall under this mandate.

 To apply, review the content in this repository and on the [funding page](https://interchain.io/funding) which also contains a link to the application form at the bottom.